 At Burlingame, the fitness center is one piece of a much larger picture.
 Members can move from a morning workout directly to Har-Tru tennis courts, a regulation croquet lawn, or miles of hiking trails that wind through the property.
 The swimming pool, spa services, and fishing ponds are not separate programs that require additional fees and sign-ups.
 They are part of the same community experience.

 Burlingame’s position at approximately 3,000 feet elevation adds a dimension that no urban commercial gym can offer.
 The cooler temperatures, roughly 10 to 15 degrees below Asheville on a summer day, make outdoor activity more comfortable across more months of the year.
-For members who want fitness to feel like a natural part of mountain living rather than an obligation to tick off, that matters considerably.
+For members who want fitness to feel like a natural part of mountain living rather than an obligation to check off a list, that matters considerably.

 “The greatest wealth is health, and the environment in which you pursue it shapes how sustainable that pursuit becomes.”